The Duke Master of Engineering Distance Program combines the flexibility of remote coursework with the close interactions and support of a cohort

-d-MEMP offers a unique blend of learning delivery.
-The program combines the flexibility of remote coursework with close interactions and support of a cohort, residential students, and faculty.
-A key component of the success to building a community for each class is our Residency program.
-Each d-MEMP student is required to attend three on-campus residencies throughout the duration of the degree.
+A key component of the success of building a community for each class is our Residency Program.
+Each d-MEMP student attends three on-campus residencies throughout the duration of the degree.

-Read more about each residency below, and view our distance calendar for more information.
+Read more about each residency below, and view our calendar for more information.

 One week prior to the start of classes in Fall Year 1